4ndrs/PureWebM/README.md

 # PureWebM

+>[!WARNING]
+>This script is no longer being maintained.
+Further development will be followed in [pwebm](https://github.com/4ndrs/pwebm).

 Originally written for [PureMPV](https://github.com/4ndrs/PureMPV), with this utility it is possible to encode webms from a given input, according to a restricted file size or a default CRF (Constant Rate Factor).
 If the utility is called whilst encoding, additional webm parameters will be put in a queue using Unix sockets.

 ## Usage